 Additionally, the bill clarifies that the new payment provisions do not apply to the Arkansas Medicaid Program.
-The amendments include the insertion of definitions and conditions regarding the treatment of applicant physicians and the timeline for payments, which are intended to streamline the process and improve the relationship between healthcare providers and insurers.
+The amendments include the definition of "date of submission of a substantially completed application" and specify that the insurer must receive the credentialing information from the Centralized Credentials Verification Service of the Arkansas State Medical Board.
+These changes are intended to enhance the efficiency of the credentialing process and improve financial outcomes for healthcare providers.

 Statutes affected: